Whether you have completed a semester or attended a number of colleges, we would like to help you complete your educational goals.

 Once Tri-C receives your official college transcript(s), you will receive an email confirming your transcripts have been evaluated.
 Upon receiving your email, go to the Student tab on my Tri-C space under the Academic Records section.
 Click on the View Transcript (Unofficial) link to see your transfer credit evaluation.

+English and math assessments are mandatory at Tri-C and determine the courses for which a student may register.
 You are exempt from placement test preparation and testing if you have completed college-level courses equivalent to Tri-C’s math and English OR if you have earned qualifying ACT or SAT scores within the last two years.
-See grid for qualifying scores.
-Submit ACT/SAT scores to the registrar’s office or campus testing center.
+See grid below for qualifying scores.
+Submit official ACT/SAT scores to the registrar’s office or in-person at a campus testing center.
 Students without qualifying ACT/SAT scores* should:

 - Take placement tests at your nearest campus testing center.
 Bring a photo ID.